TunNandaAung/tweety/README.md

 6. Display the number of remaining characters allowed whhen writing a new tweet,.
 7. Allow tweets to be deleted.
 8. Mentions and notifications.
-9. One level nested replies.
+9. Two level nested replies.
+10. Instant search with algolia